 What’s in a label?

 When you pick up a bottle of wine and look at the label, have you ever wondered exactly what you’re reading means?
-Wine labels are delicate balance between marketing and legality.
+Wine labels are a delicate balance between marketing and legality.
 The winery wants the label to look enticing and appropriately convey what’s in the bottle, and the government wants to make sure that the facts are stated accurately.
-In the example above, there are seven pieces of information shown.
+In the example above, there are 7 pieces of information shown.
 Here’s how they break down:

 - Brand identification: This is generally the winery name.
 Any name is acceptable, as long is it’s not misleading about the age, origin, or characteristics of the wine.

 - Varietal: What type of wine is in the bottle.
 It can be as broad as Red Table Wine, or as specific as Pinot Noir.
 If a specific varietal is shown, that must be the predominate type of grape used in the wine—at least 75%.

 - Vineyard of Origin: Wineries sometimes display the vineyard where the grapes are from, especially if it’s a unique or special spot.
 If they do list a vineyard, the wine must be 95% from grapes grown in the vineyard named.

 - Estate Bottled: When you see Estate Bottled on a label, it means that 100% of the wine came from grapes grown on land owned or controlled by the winery, which must be located in a viticultural area.
 The winery must crush and ferment the grapes, finish, age, process and bottle the wine on their premises